John of Damascus, the Last of the Eastern Fathers « Catholic Insight

 Was there ever a golden age of Catholic and Islamic relations?
-The evidence for such is slim, with the two religions seemingly incompatible, but in the time of John of Damascus, or John Damascene (+749), there was a lull in the conflict, with Catholics and Muslims at least not at each other’s throats.
+The evidence for such is slim, with the two religions seemingly incompatible and irreconcilable – after all, they both want to convert everyone to their respective religion.
+One is right, the other, not.
+But there are lulls, and eras of calm, and one such was 6in the time of John of Damascus, or John Damascene (+749), there was a lull in the conflict, with Catholics and Muslims at least not at each other’s throats.

 Like all Christians, John was a infidel dhimmi, but valued for his learning and competence, being one of those enviable polymaths – as were so many of the Fathers – who wrote on Scripture, music, mathematics, law and philosophy.
-Hence, quite a useful man, as are all those immersed in what would called the ‘liberal arts’, for the Islamic civil service, employed as a civil servant for the Islamic Caliph in Damascus, then, as now, quite firmly in Muslim hands.
-The whole Arabic crescent conquered not long after Muhammad’s death, as part of Islam’s drive for world-wide hegemony and submission.
+Hence, quite a useful man, as are all those immersed in what would be called the ‘liberal arts’.
+Little wonder he was kept unmolested, even praised and admired, for civil service, employed as a servant – a clerk, of sorts – for the Islamic Caliph in Damascus, then, as now, quite firmly in Muslim hands.
+The whole Arabic crescent had been conquered in the previous century not long after Muhammad’s death (632), as part of Islam’s drive for world-wide hegemony and submission.

 John had no great love of Islam, and was ironically one of the first to write a systematic treatise against the Qur’an, calling the founder of Islam a ‘false prophet’ and a veritable ‘Antichrist’.
 I wonder how he got away with it – perhaps they couldn’t read his Greek.
 Good thing John lived centuries before ‘Islamophobic’ laws, but he likely would have ignored them, as any right thinking Father, or son, of the Church ought.

-John of Damascus is considered by many to be the last of the Church Fathers (if some give that honour to Saint Bernard of Clairvaux, +1153).
-He was at least the last of the Eastern Fathers, for soon after his death, the Church at Constantinople fell into schism under Photius (+893), culminating two centuries later with the mutual excommunications of 1054, with East and West going their separate ways.
+John of Damascus is considered by many to be the last of the eastern Church Fathers (Saint Bernard of Clairvaux, +1153, considered the last of the west).
+Soon after his death, the Church at Constantinople fell into schism under Photius (+893), culminating two centuries later with the mutual excommunications of 1054, with East and West going their separate ways.

 With all the Fathers, John of Damascus witnesses to golden patristic age of theological riches, our primary witness to the great Tradition handed on from Christ, by way of the Apostles – all that the Church lives and believes, including the Liturgy, the sacraments, prayer, moral teaching, all the intricacies and consistencies of our great Faith,